aaronpeikert/musigma/README.md

 Yes, the discussion of paper is an important part of our meetup, so everyone should at least skim through the paper beforehand.
 However, it is not expected from everyone to understand in details the technicalities of every paper.

 #### Why do you called Mu Sigma?
 We didn't want to go with yet another typical name like "Berlin Data Science Meetup" and decided to pick something unique instead.
 We have chosen those two Greek letters just because they are often met in statistics (the population mean and variance, respectively) and sound good in combination.
-Apart from that, there's no additional meaning in the name of our society.
+Apart from that, there's no additional meaning to the name to our society.